Mons to La Louvière

 A bit of background

-There are four mechanical lifts and for many years only one, #4 has been operating.
-A spectacular accident had closed #1 in 2002.
-It has recently been repaired and we knew that all four of the lifts were now operating but only on the weekend, so we had timed our arrival here to coincide with a chance to use all four lifts.
+The Ancien Canal du Centre features four mechanical lifts (ascenceurs) and for many years only one, #4, has been operating for pleasure boats.
+A spectacular accident had closed #1 in 2002 preventing through traffic.
+The enforced closure was used to allow restoration and repair of the other three ascenceurs.
+The damaged ascenceur has recently been repaired and we knew that all lifts were now operating.
+Travelling through all four was now possible but only on weekends, so we had timed our arrival for a Saturday.

-When we describe these lifts, we are often asked, “What was there before?”
+When we describe these lifts, some ask, “What was there before?”
 The answer is “Nothing” – at least in a waterway sense.
+These ascenceurs were not built to replace an existing flight of locks as has been the case for similar lifts elsewhere.
 The desire of the Belgians to connect the Meuse/Sambre river to the Scheldt had seethed for many years but had been frustrated by the 96 m difference in height that would have required too many locks to make it practical.
-Added to this, there was no substantial source of water that could be used to supplement the water lost as the locks emptied towards the Scheldt.
+Added to this, there was no substantial source of water that could be used to replenish the water lost as the locks emptied towards the Scheldt.